11/19/2024

 Timpanogos Chief Tabby Jim and Karen Prichett

 Excerpt: "Who am I, where did I come from, and what am I doing here."
 Leo continues his life-long quest to find the answer to those questions.
-He is never told the Snake-Shoshoni Timpanogos are not Ute and are distinctly different Tribes in origin, blood, language, and customs.
+He is never told the Snake-shoshonee Timpanogos are not Ute and are distinctly different Tribes in origin, blood, language, and customs.
 I recall vividly the conversations I had with the Ute Tribe back in 2004.
 Several people told me, "We are afraid to talk about those days; the church might take revenge on us."
 Since then, others have explained that "because the church has orders to exterminate us, we were raised to never tell anyone that we are Timpanogos; it was a matter of life or death."

 Read More